 The Challenges Of Emotional Intimacy

 You strike up a friendship with a handsome, charming acquaintance.
-He's one of the most successful employees at his office, quickly rising in the ranks, and will probably be promoted to CEO eventually.
-Also, he's very popular, and everyone likes him.
+He's one of the most successful employees at his office, quickly rising in the ranks, and will likely be promoted to CEO.
+He's very popular, and everyone likes him.
 The two of you begin flirting, and a romance develops.
 He is attentive, and you always have a great time when you're with him.

 You and your wife have been married for many years.
-You are 100% committed to each other…or, so you think.
+You are 100% committed to each other . . . or so you think.
 But you can't help but feel like something is missing, something you can't quite put your finger on.
 Even though you live in the same house and sleep in the same bed, you feel like you just don't know everything about her.
-You talk about children, schedules, and finances, but sometimes you'd like to talk to her about deeper things, your hopes, your dreams, your fears.
-But whenever you try to do that, she shuts you down, giving you the excuse that she's too busy.
-If you insist, she even gets a little bit frustrated.
+You talk about children, schedules, and finances, but sometimes you'd like to talk to her about deeper things: your hopes, your dreams, your fears.
+However, whenever you try to do that, she shuts you down, giving you the excuse that she's too busy.
+If you insist, she gets a bit frustrated.
 "What do you want from me?" she says.
-And you're not sure how to answer.
+Moreover, you're not sure how to answer.
 You just know that even though she's your wife, you feel disconnected.
 Even though you live in the same house, you often feel like she's miles away.

 - Physical and emotional safety.
 We have someone we can trust to help us in our most vulnerable moments.